treweathers/Java_Developer/Course_2/Course_2.4.md

 One may consider creating a new linked list while iterating over the original list, inserting each element at the head of the new list.
 Although this approach might work, it's an overcomplicated approach that results in extra processing and memory usage that we can avoid.

 ### 5. Problem 1: Efficient Approach Explanation
-A more sophisticated solution would use a stack.
+A more sophisticated solution would use a **stack**.
 Using a stack, we ensure an orderly collection of the nodes' values as we navigate the list.
-Once the traversal is complete, we extract the values in reverse, thanks to the stack's Last-In-First-Out property.
+Once the traversal is complete, we extract the values in reverse, thanks to the stack's *Last-In-First-Out property*.

 Let's visualize it with a deck of cards: We pick each card from the top (the head of the linked list) and place it into a pile (the stack).
 When we finish, we pick up the cards from the pile now in reverse order.

 ### 6. Problem 1: Solution Building
-Let's tackle it with Java:
+Let's tackle it with **Java**:

 ```java
 // Instantiate a stack to hold node values.